End User Subscription Agreement for U.S. Government Customers

 6.1 Definition of Confidential Information.
 As used herein, “Confidential Information” means all confidential and proprietary information of a party (“Disclosing Party”) disclosed to the other party (“Receiving Party”), whether orally or in writing, that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information or the circumstances of disclosure, including the terms and conditions of this Agreement (including pricing and other terms reflected in all Orders hereunder), the Customer Data, the Products, the Zscaler Materials, Zscaler’s security information and reports, and each party’s respective business and marketing plans, technology and technical information, product designs, and business processes.
 The obligations in this Section shall not apply to any information that: (i) is or becomes generally known to the public without breach of any obligation owed to the Disclosing Party; (ii) was known to the Receiving Party prior to its disclosure by the Disclosing Party without breach of any obligation owed to the Disclosing Party and without an obligation of confidentiality; (iii) was independently developed by the Receiving Party without the use of or reference to the Confidential Information of the Disclosing Party; or (iv) is lawfully received from a third party without breach of any obligation owed to the Disclosing Party and without an obligation of confidentiality.

 6.2 Confidentiality.
 The Receiving Party shall not disclose or use any Confidential Information of the Disclosing Party for any purpose outside the scope of this Agreement, except with the Disclosing Party’s prior written permission.
-Either party may disclose Confidential Information to its personnel and its auditors who are subject to the same confidentiality obligations, and may disclose Confidential Information to its attorneys and accountants who are either subject to professional obligations of confidentiality or have agreed to be bound by confidentiality obligations at least as protective as those set out herein.
+Either party may disclose Confidential Information on a need-to-know basis to (i) its personnel, auditors, and Affiliates who are subject to the same confidentiality obligations, and (ii) its attorneys and accountants who are either subject to professional obligations of confidentiality or have agreed to be bound by confidentiality obligations at least as protective as those set out herein.

 6.3 Protection.
 Receiving Party will use at least the same level of care to prevent unauthorized use of the Confidential Information as it uses for its own confidential and proprietary information of like kind, but in no event less than a reasonable standard of care.